sayakpaul/portfolio/_posts/2020-04-20-sharing-work-effectively.md

     - [Deep Learning](https://www.facebook.com/groups/DeepLearnng/)
 - Fast.ai Forum (https://forums.fast.ai/)
 - LinkedIn
+- Google Groups (depends on the framework used in the work)
+    - discuss@tensorflow.org
+    - tflite@tensorflow.org
+    - tfjs@tensorflow.org
+    - tfx@tensorflow.org

 While sharing about my work, I find it to be important to attach a brief description always.
 Additionally, if your work is related to implementing a research work, you should definitely include it on [Papers with Code](https://paperswithcode.com/).